Tech-at-DU/React-Redux-passwords-Tutorial/P08-Implement-React-Redux/content.md

 }
 ```

-Add a button that does this within the render method:
+Add a button that does this within the JSX block of the component:

 ```JSX
 <div>